 - Can be small enough to fit in any space

-I love to grow greens with the Kratky method of growing vegetables.
-It is super easy and produces lots of greens.
+I love to grow greens with the Kratky method of growing vegetables, and it is super easy and produces lots of greens.

-Try it out and please let me know you thoughts.
+Try it out, and please let me know your thoughts.